publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch7/schXXVII/m__us_usc_t22_s290l–4.md

     (b) __Limitations on authorization of appropriations__

-        For payment by the Secretary of the Treasury of the subscription of the United States for shares described in subsection (a) of this section, there are authorized to be appropriated $1,167,010,000 without fiscal year limitation.
+        For payment by the Secretary of the Treasury of the subscription of the United States for shares described in subsection (a), there are authorized to be appropriated $1,167,010,000 without fiscal year limitation.

     (c) __Disposition of net income distributions by Bank__